 Six ways to preserve your business’ value

-The coronavirus pandemic has thrown the Australian economy into turmoil and directors are assessing their position daily across the country.
+The coronavirus pandemic has thrown the Australian economy into turmoil.
+Directors are assessing their position daily across the country and creditors are asking what options are available to them.
 James Flaherty, director of Insolve, spoke to two senior Insolvency and Reconstruction practitioners to find out what company directors need to be considering during this unprecedented time.

 John Morgan is the Head of BCR Advisory, and Ginette Muller is a Safe Harbour specialist and Partner at Hall Chadwick.
 Both are members of the Association of Independent Insolvency Practitioners and panel members of Insolve.